minuo/ci-cms/README.md

 pages, content, posts, users, and other features to come.

 ## Bugs ##
-If you find an issue, let us know [here](https://gitlab.com/mkhimself/ci-cms/issues/new)!
+If you find an issue, let us know [here](https://github.com/itzJustKranker/ci-cms/issues/new)!

 There are various ways you can contribute:

-1. Raise an [Issue](https://gitlab.com/mkhimself/ci-cms/issues) on Gitlab
+1. Raise an [Issue](https://github.com/itzJustKranker/ci-cms/issues) on GitHub
 2. Send us a Pull Request with your bug fixes and/or new features

 \* This is a work in progress applicaton and is not ready for full release.
 If you would like to contribute